 Volvo cars are collaborating with the Swedish steelmaker SSAB to develop fossil-free steel to use in the automotive industry.
 The HYBRIT initiative with Volvo cars is the first of its kind.
-The HYBRIT project was started by SSAB, LKAB, and Vattenfall and it aimed to replace coking coal, which is used traditionally for steelmaking, with fossil-free electricity and hydrogen.
+The HYBRIT project was started by SSAB, LKAB, and Vattenfall, and it aimed to replace coking coal, which is traditionally used for steelmaking, with fossil-free electricity and hydrogen.
 This initiative, if successful, will result in a steelmaking technology that leaves no carbon footprint.

 Volvo Cars will be the first company to receive the SSAB steel made from hydrogen-reduced iron.
 The fossil-free steel might be, at first, used in a concept car.
 “As we continuously reduce our total carbon footprint, we know that steel is a major area for further progress,” said Håkan Samuelsson, chief executive at Volvo Cars.

 “The collaboration with SSAB on fossil-free steel development could give significant emission reductions in our supply chain.”
-“We are building an entirely fossil-free value chain all the way to the end customer,” Martin Lindqvist, President, and CEO at SSAB said.
+“We are building an entirely fossil-free value chain all the way to the end customer,” Martin Lindqvist, President and CEO at SSAB, said.
 “Our breakthrough technology has virtually no carbon footprint and will help strengthen our customer´s competitiveness.
 Together with Volvo Cars, we aim to develop fossil-free steel products for the cars of the future.”

 The global steel industry accounts for around 7 percent of global direct carbon emissions, and for Volvo Cars the CO2 emission rounds up to around 35 percent in a traditionally powered automobile and up to 20 percent in electric cars.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free